 In some instances, a user station may have audio output capabilities but no audio input hardware 24.
 A user may also not wish to utilize the audio input capabilities of the system.
-If a station does not have audio input hardware 24, but does have audio output hardware 26, If one user desires to eliminate the necessity to an- 50 the user may select a Listen Only option in the Preferences menu.
+If a station does not have audio input hardware 24, but does have audio output hardware 26, the user may select a Listen Only option in the Preferences menu.
 This enables the audio output for the station so that the user may receive transmissions from another station.

-In an alternative embodiment, if a user does not wish another user, or does not have audio input hardware 24 available on his computer system, that user may select a Message option (not shown) in the Network menu.
+In an alternative embodiment, if a user does not wish messaging system of the local computer station where 55 to utilize the audio capabilities of the system to speak to another user, or does not have audio input hardware 24 available on his computer system, that user may select a Message option (not shown) in the Network menu.
 Selecting the Message option causes a message box to appear on the screen, and the user can send a typewritten message using the keyboard 16 to input a message on his computer.
 A message box then appears on the recipient's screen with the typewritten message displayed.
 The recipient may either answer by speaking or may use grams on the computers.
 When one user wishes to communicate with the other linked user, the user only needs to begin talking, and the voice alone activates the transfer of audio data by the messaging system.